Professor Dr Thomas Zeh

 Vehicle technology, driving dynamics and automated driving

-Vehicle drives and control technology, energy-efficient drive systems
+Vehicle drives and control engineering, energy-efficient drive systems

 Measuring systems, circuit engineering, sensor systems